Calculator Suite

 • • Independent observations

-• • Categorical data
+• • Categorical (not continuous) data